 - Hyaluronic acid injections

-- Regenerative medicine injections like platelet-rich therapy (PRP) or stem cells
+- Regenerative medicine injections like platelet-rich therapy (PRP) or other therapeutic injections for arthritis and tendonitis

 - Radiofrequency ablation (RFA)